yashsuman15/handgun-detection-model/readme.md

 4. Push to the branch (`git push origin feature/YourFeature`)
 5. Open a Pull Request

-## License

-[Specify your license here, e.g., MIT License, GPL, etc.]

 ## Acknowledgments

 - [Ultralytics](https://github.com/ultralytics/ultralytics) for the YOLOv8 implementation
 - [cvzone](https://github.com/cvzone/cvzone) for enhanced OpenCV utilities

-## Disclaimer

-This software is provided for educational and research purposes only.
-The authors and contributors are not responsible for any misuse or illegal use of this software.
-Users are solely responsible for ensuring their use of this software complies with all applicable laws and regulations.